danja/analog-computer/anabella/design.md

 ## Integrators

+4 x op amps in **inverting** configuration, with switched capacitor for time constant.

+**TBD**

+To allow simultaneous response and the potential for external control, electronic switching of the integrators is desirable.

+Common (inexpensive) analog switch ICs won't support the +/- 15v range.
+The plan here is to experiment with discrete FET-based switches.

-4 x op amps in **inverting** configuration, with switched capacitor for time constant, paired, each pair having a DPDT, ON-OFF-ON switch for Initial Conditions - Hold - Run
+A fallback here is to use electromechanical relays or possibly pair the indegrators, each pair having a DPDT, ON-OFF-ON switch for Initial Conditions - Hold - Run.
+Because of timing issues, this is a last resort.

 ## Multipliers

-2 x AD633
+**TBD**

+The easiest solution here is to use dedicated multiplier chips - maybe 2 x AD633.
+These are quite expensive.
+Less expensive, but potentially just as good are circuits based around the LM13700 (dual) transconductance op-amp.
+Breadboard experimentation needed here.

+## Log/Exp

+Log & antilog circuits can be quite straightforward, but there is a particular practical issue to consider - log(x) where x<0 is undefined (complex logs are beyond scope here).